What to remember:

 - Recent studies have begun to establish an intriguing link between the gut microbiota and psychiatric disorders such as depression.

-- Significant alterations in the composition and diversity of the gut microbiota have been demonstrated in people suffering from various illnesses, including psychiatric disorders such as depression.
+- Significant alterations in the composition and diversity of the gut microbiota have been demonstrated in people suffering from various diseases, including psychiatric disorders such as depression.

-- There is a complex network of communication between the gut and the brain, called the "gut-brain axis", which occurs through communication pathways.
+- There is a complex network of communication between the gut and the brain, called the "gut-brain axis," which is carried out through communication pathways.

-- Diet, medications or even chronic stress are examples of factors that can alter the intestinal microbiota.
+- Diet, medications and chronic stress are examples of factors that can alter the intestinal microbiota.

-- An imbalance in the intestinal microbiota is often found in people with depression.
+- An imbalance of the intestinal microbiota is often found in people with depression.

-- Probiotics help restore a healthy intestinal microbiota and thus fight against the symptoms associated with depression.
+- Probiotics help restore a healthy intestinal microbiota and thus combat symptoms associated with depression.

-In recent years, a growing area of research suggests that mental health may be influenced by unsuspected players – the billions of microorganisms that inhabit our gut, called the gut microbiota .
-Once considered simply a participant in digestion and immunity, it is now also proving to be a potentially powerful player in mental health.
+In recent years, a burgeoning field of research suggests that mental health may be influenced by unsuspected actors—the trillions of microorganisms that inhabit our gut, called the gut microbiota .
+Once thought of as simply a participant in digestion and immunity, it is now proving to be a potentially powerful player in mental health as well.
 Indeed, recent studies have begun to establish an intriguing link between the gut microbiota and psychiatric disorders such as depression.
-Although this relationship may seem unusual at first glance, it opens the way to new perspectives in the understanding and treatment of depression, by connecting the gut and the mind.
+While this relationship may seem unusual at first glance, it opens up new perspectives in understanding and treating depression by connecting the gut and the mind.

 The intestinal microbiota, a player in depression